 - A personal tutor who is available to give support and guidance in relation to professional development, academic support and pastoral care via one-to-one tutorials, email, phone or Skype - Module leader for each module studied - Group tutorials to develop study skills and allow feedback - Additional learner support (ALS) is available at the skills centre.
 Students are introduced to this department during induction and again during initial tutorials.
-This department extensively supports those students with a DSA. - Comprehensive induction and handbook issued - Guided Independent Learning document per module - Research project handbook - Learning Resource centre and induction to e-learning - Moodle site for course specific material - Student Staff Course Consultative meetings - Students Union - Peer mentors - Careers Service supporting job application and CV development - Mental health and student wellbeing team
+This department extensively supports those students with a DSA. - Comprehensive induction and handbook issued - Research project handbook - Guided Independent Learning document per module - Learning Resource centre and induction to e-learning - Moodle site for course specific material - Student Voice Committee - Union of Kingston Students - Peer mentors - Careers Service supporting job application and CV development - Mental health and student wellbeing team